Gondolas In San Diego Have Powerful Backer But Still No Liftoff

-Ron Roberts county supervisor’s office is full of memorabilia.
-There are photographs of him with Ronald Reagan and Bill Walton, signed baseballs and a bat, autographed by Ted Williams.
+Ron Roberts' county supervisor’s office is full of memorabilia.
+There are photographs of him with Ronald Reagan and Bill Walton.
+Signed baseballs.
+A bat, autographed by Ted Williams.
 A conceptual drawing of a Bayfront-to-Balboa Park gondola sits on the floor, leaning against a bookshelf.
 Roberts’ chairmanship of SANDAG expires at the end of the year.
 He’ll be termed out of his supervisor’s seat at the end of 2018.

 He won’t say whether funding for a gondola may appear in a future Transnet proposal.
 But he said there are other avenues for funding a pilot project.

 “The federal government has grants for smaller projects that are innovative,” he said.
 “California has this incredible effort going on.
 What do we do on greenhouse gas?
 They’ve got a pile of money and they’re looking for innovative projects.
 So there are different sources out there that could be put together.”